unix1984/btrfs/README.md

 # btrfsback-lite
 This is a lightweight BTRFS snapshot and replication script.

+I use it for snapshotting and replication of rootfs / and LXD containers.
 The **autosnaps-btrfsback-lite.sh** script is used to back up multiple btrfs subvolumes.
 Just rewrite the correct path in the file and use it.